ovotech/genesys-web-messaging-tester/docs/unordered-messages.md

 ## How the CLI handles out-of-order messages

 The approach guaranteed to address the issue of out-of-order messages is to configure a long delay when instantiating [`ReorderedMessageDelayer`](./api/classes/ReorderedMessageDelayer.md).
-However, a longer delay between messages results in longer tests, at OVO this meant a suite of tests that usually took 14 mins taking 54 mins.
+However, a longer delay between messages results in longer tests - at OVO this meant a suite of tests that usually took 14 mins taking 54 mins.

 The CLI addresses this problem by starting all tests with a very short delay.
 Should a test fail then it will check to see if the conversation contained any unordered messages and if so will retry the test with a long delay.
 This means the majority of tests